-If you think salads are bland and boring, you’ve been using the wrong recipes.
+If you think summer salads for cookouts are bland and boring, you’ve been using the wrong recipes.
 In honor of National Salad Month, we’re here to help you change that.
-These eight delicious salads keep the calories and fat to a minimum and instead offer an abundance of vitamins, minerals and flavor.
+These eight delicious salads as well as low fat salad dressings keep the calories and fat to a minimum and instead offer an abundance of vitamins, minerals and flavor.

 Zucchini ribbon salad